 FACT: By increasing the demand for corn, and thus raising corn prices, ethanol helps to lower federal farm program costs.
 In the past six years, the price of corn has been above the cost of production, meaning farmers have been earning their income from the marketplace, not the government.
 Federal payments to corn farmers in 2012 were among the lowest in the last 25 years and 82% lower than payments in 2006.

 FACT: Ethanol production does not reduce the amount of food available for human consumption.
-Ethanol is produced from field corn fed to livestock, not sweet corn fed to humans.
+A record crob and yield in 2014 sent corn prices to four-year lows, and more grain was available globally for food and feed use than ever before.
+In fact, less than 3% of the growing global grain supply was used for ethanol.
+Importantly, ethanol is produced from field corn fed to livestock, not sweet corn fed to humans.
 A modern dry-mill ethanol refinery produces approximately 2.8 gallons of ethanol and 17 pounds of highly valuable feed co-products (distillers grains) from one bushel of corn.
 Importantly, ethanol production utilizes only the starch portion of the corn kernel, which is abundant and of low value.
 The remaining vitamins, minerals, protein and fiber are sold as high-value livestock feed.
 An increasing amount of ethanol is produced from nontraditional feedstocks such as waste products from the beverage, food and forestry industries.
 In the very near future we will also produce ethanol from agricultural residues such as rice straw, sugar cane bagasse and corn stover, municipal solid waste, and energy crops such as switchgrass.